Fair Classification with Partial Feedback: An Exploration-Based Data Collection Approach

 \author{ \textbf{Vijay Keswani}\ Where $\util_{\mu,t}(f,z)$ is the utility of $f$ over draws $(X,Y,Z)\sim \mu$ conditioned on $(X,Z) \in \textsc{Exploit}_t$ and $Z = z$.
-The randomness at the $t$-th iteration is w.r.t. the randomness in $S_1, \dots, S_t$ and \cref{alg:main_algorithm}. \end{restatable} \cref{thm:fairness} holds for any $\util$ and shows that, with high probability, $f_t$ achieves a higher utility for each group than any previously learned classifier.
-At the $t$-th iteration, the utility in \cref{thm:fairness} is measured w.r.t. $\textsc{Exploit}_t$ (since $f_t$ is only used to make predictions for samples in $\textsc{Exploit}_t$).
+The randomness at the $t$-th iteration is with respect to the randomness in $S_1, \dots, S_t$ and \cref{alg:main_algorithm}. \end{restatable} \cref{thm:fairness} holds for any $\util$ and shows that, with high probability, $f_t$ achieves a higher utility for each group than any previously learned classifier.
+At the $t$-th iteration, the utility in \cref{thm:fairness} is measured with respect to $\textsc{Exploit}_t$ (since $f_t$ is only used to make predictions for samples in $\textsc{Exploit}_t$).

 Our final theoretical result shows that $f_t$'s utility converges to $\optOffline$'s utilitys as $t{\to}\infty$ since, for any $t$, $f_t$ is ``accurate'' on $\textsc{Exploit}_t$ and, as $t{\to}\infty$, $\textsc{Exploit}_t$ converges to $D$.
 Intuitively, this is true because \cref{alg:main_algorithm} observes the true labels of all samples with a positive probability.
 Convergence-rate for group $z$ depends on $\tau$, $\alpha_{\rm explore}$, and $\sigma(z)$.
-Where $\sigma(z) \coloneqq \sfrac{{\textstyle\min_{x \in \cX} g(x,z)}}{\sinparen{\textstyle\sum_{(x,z)\in D} g(x,z)}}$ is the fraction of mass that function $g$ assigns to group $z$.
+Where $\sigma(z) \coloneqq \sfrac{{\min_{x \in \cX} g(x,z)}}{\sinparen{\sum_{(x,z)\in D} g(x,z)}}$ is the fraction of mass that function $g$ assigns to group $z$.

-\begin{restatable}[\textbf{Group-Wise Convergence to $\optOffline^\alpha$}]{theorem}{thmConvergenceFinite} Suppose $f_0$ is $(\alpha{-}\eps,\lambda)$-feasible.
-For any $\alpha,\eps,\delta,\tau\in (0,1]$ and $\alpha_{\rm exploit}{=}\alpha{-}\eps$, $\alpha_{\rm explore}{=}\eps,$ \cref{alg:main_algorithm} satisfies the following: if $t\geq \nfrac{1}{\sigma(z)}$ and $n\geq \abs{D}\cdot\poly\big(\nfrac{1}{\lambda},\nfrac{1}{\tau}, \nfrac{1}{\min\inbrace{\eps,\alpha-\eps}}\big)\cdot \log\inparen{\nfrac{\abs{D}}{\sigma\delta}}$ then with probability at least $1-\delta$, the utility of the classifier $f_t$ learned by the framework in the $t$-th iteration is at least as large as the utility of $\optOffline^{\alpha}$ on the samples in the $z$-th group drawn from $\mu$, i.e.,
+\begin{restatable}[\textbf{Group-wise convergence to $\optOffline^\alpha$}]{theorem}{thmConvergenceFinite} Suppose $f_0$ is $(\alpha{-}\eps,\lambda)$-feasible.
+For any $\alpha,\eps,\delta,\tau\in (0,1]$ and $\alpha_{\rm exploit} = \alpha - \eps$, $\alpha_{\rm explore} = \eps,$ \cref{alg:main_algorithm} satisfies the following: if $t\geq \nfrac{1}{\sigma(z)}$ and $n\geq \abs{D}\cdot\poly\big(\nfrac{1}{\lambda},\nfrac{1}{\tau}, \nfrac{1}{\min\inbrace{\eps,\alpha-\eps}}\big)\cdot \log\inparen{\nfrac{\abs{D}}{\sigma\delta}}$ then with probability at least $1-\delta$, the utility of the classifier $f_t$ learned by the framework in the $t$-th iteration is at least as large as the utility of $\optOffline^{\alpha}$ on the samples in the $z$-th group drawn from $\mu$, i.e.,